-Approved by the WCM-Q Medical Executive Curriculum and Policy Committee
+Approved by the WCM-Q Medical Executive Curriculum and Policy Committee Applicability: Students in Medical Curriculum

 In accordance with WCM-Q's clinical supervision policy, during required clinical experiences students require supervision for all activities as defined below.
 In order to align expectations of the students and clinical teams, this policy is explained as part of annual and course level orientations (i.e., live sessions and required online educational modules) for teaching faculty and students and is posted on the Canvas learning management system for each clinical course.